Special Airborne Force

-The Special Airborne Force (SABF) also known as Special Airborne Wing is the first elite special force in Sri Lanka Air Force and forms part of the SLAF Regiment.
+The Special Airborne Force (SABF), also known as Special Airborne Wing, is the first elite special force in the Sri Lanka Air Force and forms part of the SLAF Regiment.
 It provides air assault capabilities and VVIP protection.

+History

 Formed out of the Administrative Regiment Branch in 1989 by Air Vice Marshal Oliver Ranasinghe, it initially under took counter insurgency operations during the 1987–1989 JVP insurrection.
 In the Sri Lankan Civil War it provided VIP protection under the Chief Provost Marshal, until it was transferred to the Directorate of Ground Operations.

 Role

 The Special Air Borne Force performs the following roles: